USAG Rheinland-Pfalz immersion tour boosts English language skills for potential employees

-Bernd Mai, USAG Rheinland-Pfalz Host Nation Advisor for Baumholder, briefs participants from the Elisabeth-Stiftung Birkenfeld vocational training program during a visit to U.S. Army Garrison Rheinland-Pfalz’s Smith Barracks June 30 for a real-world English language immersion experience.
+BAUMHOLDER, Germany – Participants from the Elisabeth-Stiftung Birkenfeld vocational training program visited U.S. Army Garrison Rheinland-Pfalz’s Smith Barracks June 30 for a real-world English language immersion experience.

+The group toured the post, beginning with a detailed overview of the military history of Baumholder and current garrison operations in the historical room at the installation headquarters.
+The entire visit was conducted in English, giving students the opportunity to practice their conversational skills.

+The visit was part of an English module designed to build confidence and fluency for participants in the German school’s rehab preparatory program, according to trainer Carolin Warmbier.
+The program aims to equip students with skills for future employment.

 |Date Taken: